MohammedAl-Mahdawi/nosbackup/README.md

 **How to daemonized, monitor and keep NOSBackup alive forever.**

-There are a lot of tools, however you can use [PM2](https://github.com/Unitech/PM2/) to achieve that.
+There are a lot of tools, however, you can use [PM2](https://github.com/Unitech/PM2/) to achieve that.
 1. First install PM2 by running `npm install pm2 -g`
 2. Create `ecosystem.config.js` file in the folder that you specified for NOSBackup(must have write permissions) with the following content: